Cost of Hiring an Employee: 15 Areas To Consider

 Estimated Cost: Implementation fees, ongoing monthly fees, plus initial training for HR personnel to use each system effectively.

-If your company doesn’t use a human resource information system (HRIS), you should consider it.
-The best HRIS providers give you access to tools that help manage all aspects of your employees’ life-cycle with your company.
-While some upfront costs can be high, they make your HR team much more efficient and productive.
+The best human resource information system (HRIS) providers give you access to tools that help manage all aspects of your employees’ life-cycle with your company.
+While some upfront costs can be high (software alone may cost anywhere from $1 to $15 per employee per month), they make your HR team much more efficient and productive.

 6. Pre-employment Screening